angular/angularfire/docs/1-install-and-setup.md

 #### Adding the Firebase Database and Auth Modules

-For example if you application was using both Firebase authentication and the Firebase database you would add:
+For example if your application was using both Firebase authentication and the Firebase database you would add:

 ```ts
 import { BrowserModule } from '@angular/platform-browser';